tandero/tandero.github.io/content/lifelonglearning.md

 * Glen Duncan - Talulla Rising
 * Cormac McCarthy - The Road
 * Fyodor Sologub - The Petty Demon
+* Charles Stross - The Fuller Memorandum
-* Joe Abercrombie - The Blade Itself, Before They Are Hanged
+* Joe Abercrombie - The Blade Itself, Before They Are Hanged, The Last Argument of Kings
 * Norm Macdonald - Based on a True Story
 * Hugh Howey - Wool
 * Haruki Murakami - Hard-boiled Wonderland and the End of the World (second reading)